CyberSecAI/cve_cwe_rcm/scoring/hcss.md

 Below is a proposal for a comprehensive scoring system for evaluating automated CVE-to-CWE assignments that addresses both the multi-label nature of the problem and the hierarchical structure of the CWE framework.

+See [A survey of Hierarchical Classification Standards](./hierarchical_scoring_system.md) for background context.

 ## 1. Core Design Principles

 The Hierarchical CWE Scoring System (HCSS) is designed with the following principles: